 For God has not given us spirit of fear and timidity, but of power, love, and self-discipline.-2 Timothy 1:7

 you can find more here.

 The opposite of light is dark.
-Darkness was never created by God.
+God never created darkness.
 It is simply the absence of light.
 As they understand that light represents God and that if they are brave enough to share Jesus, they can recognize “darkness” or areas where God is absent.
 Helping children learn what is ungodly is as important as helping them to discover what is godly.
 Formulating a discussion on this topic will help to discover your child’s spiritual growth.

 How bright should you let your light shine?

-Can you shine your light too bright?
+Can you shine your light too brightly?
 This is the next problem that Oil Lamp faces in the story.
 Once he discovers that others are attracted to the light the potter has given him, he ignites with pride.
-He pushes his flame bigger and the other vessels feel the heat.
+He pushes his flame bigger, and the other vessels feel the heat.
 The heat becomes so intense that they feel burned and are forced to turn away from the light.
 This is what happens when we share the gospel without gentleness.
-When we do not give the Holy Spirit time to work.
-We have to be careful that we do not drive others away from Christ by appearing judgemental and unloving.
+When we do not give the Holy Spirit time to work, we must be careful not to drive others away from Christ by appearing judgemental and unloving.

 Encouraging to others

 Oil Lamp’s flame has been extinguished twice.
 Firstly, by his fear.
 Secondly, by others who reject him.
 Tea Pot and Little Pot encourage the little lamp.
 How do they encourage one another?
 The same way that we do.
 By sharing our own stories and how the potter has worked in our lives.
 Tea Pot knows what it is to serve, and Little Pot knows how good the potter truly is.
 They did not always know that, however.
 Their experiences taught them.
 When they share their stories with Oil Lamp, he gains faith again and is ready to shine.